civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed:    Broken city happiness display
 Fixed:    Autosave - Quicksave permutation
 Added:    New database flags for modders:
-- DifficuiltyDB
+- DifficuiltyDB:
    AIFreeUpgrade        Difficulty allows the AI to upgrade its units for free.
    AINoShieldHunger     Difficulty maintains AI armies without shields.
    AINoGoldHunger       Difficulty maintains AI armies without gold.
    GoldPerUnitSupport   Difficulty adds this * GoldHunger * wages * readiness per unit.
    GoldPerCity          Difficulty adds this * cities * CityLimit
-- TerrainImprovementDB
+- TerrainImprovementDB:
    CanBuildWasteland    TerrainImprovement can be built in unowned territory.
    CanBuildAlly         TerrainImprovement can be built in terrotory of your
                         allys.
 TerrainImprovements with move cost reduction do not need this flag, because they can be built in ally territory anyway.